-I am drawn to image interactions that access the darker undertones of bourgeois lifestyle and behavior, and attempt to create connections between accumulation, and alienation from Nature.
-I combine and abstract decorative elements with organic material like hair, tentacles, eggs, bone, crystalline structures and wood.
+I am drawn to image interactions that access the darker undertones of bourgeois lifestyle and behavior, and attempt to create connections between accumulation, and alienation from nature.

 I am interested in this conflict, and in the potential of these accumulations to host projections of human emotion and desire.
 The process for producing this work allows me to investigate multiple layers of meaning: potential or promise, as well as quiescence, mortality, and isolation among them.